This post may contain affiliate links. Please read our disclosure policy.

 - Use fresh ingredients.
 This simple dish has the best flavors when you use fresh products.
 Use fresh rather than dried herbs, use freshly minced garlic and stay away from bottled lemon juice for this recipe.

-This lemon pasta is best served as soon as it’s made, but it will keep well in the fridge for two or three days.
+This lemon pasta is best served as soon as it’s made, but it will keep well in the fridge for 2-3 days.
 You can reheat leftovers on the stovetop or in the microwave.
 You may want to add in a tablespoon or two of water when you reheat to loosen the sauce back up.

 - One Pan Pasta